The Forest Path is a pleasant 4.5 km bushwalking trail in Royal National Park, following the Hacking River and looping around Forest Island.

 Access the Royal National Park via Waterfall and keep driving on McKell Ave until you arrive at the intersection with Sir Bertram Stevens Drive.

 Turn left into Sir Bertram Stevens Drive until you see two small parking areas on both sides of the road.
-This is where the Forest Path walking track starts and ends (see map location).
+This is where the Forest Path starts and ends.

-Parking in the Royal National Park is $12 per vehicle for the whole day, to be paid at the booth when you access the national park or at one of the ticket machines.
+Parking in the national park is $12 per vehicle per day, to be paid at the booth when you access the national park or at one of the ticket machines.

 Below is a map of the walk with parking on Sir Bertram Stevens Drive.